syncfusion-content/blazor-docs/blazor/pdfviewer-2/how-to/reduce-slowness-while-running-the-wasm-sample-in-debug-mode.md

 ---
 layout: post
-title: Reduce slowness while running the WASM sample in Debug Mode | Syncfusion
+title: Reduce slowness while running the WASM sample | Syncfusion
 description: Learn here all about how to reduce slowness while running the WASM sample in Debug Mode in Blazor SfPdfViewer component and more.
 platform: Blazor
 control: SfPdfViewer